Botzum, Ohio

 Botzum was a hamlet in Northampton Township, Summit County, Ohio around what is now the intersection of Bath and Riverview Roads in Akron and Cuyahoga Falls.

+History

 Botzum began as a community along the Ohio and Erie Canal where the canal spread out to form the Yellow Creek Basin near Yellow Creek.
 This was thought to be a good place for business.
 There were two warehouses, a store, and a hotel there in 1827, set up by Nathaniel Hardy.